metakermit/generator-django-rest/README.md

 - self-sufficient ⛵️ - option to automatically set up a [create-react-app][] frontend for you with all the integration settings under the mantra *one app, one repo, one dyno*
+- Heroku-friendly packaging 📦 – if you're using the built-in React frontend, `deploy.sh` minifies the frontend and packages it up with Django into a separate prod branch ready for deployment as a Django web app (that gets deployed to Heroku by default)
 - [12-factor][] config 🤓 – environment variable configuration

   * define a variable in *.env* for dev e.g. `REDIS_URL=redis://localhost:6379/0`